FOR IMMEDIATE RELEASE: January 30, 2013

 Shelly Angers, N.H.
 Department of Cultural Resources

 N.H.
-High School Film Festival submissions due March 31
+High School Film Festival open for entries

-A panel of judges made up of New Hampshire film industry professionals will review all submissions and then select films to be shown at the Festival itself, which takes place at New Hampshire Technical Institute’s Sweeney Hall Auditorium in Concord on June 16, 2012, beginning at noon.
+A panel of judges made up of New Hampshire film industry professionals will review all submissions and then select films to be shown at the Festival itself, which takes place at New Hampshire Technical Institute’s Sweeney Hall Auditorium in Concord on June 15, 2013, beginning at 1 p.m.

 In addition to providing students with a public venue for showing their work, the Festival is also a great way for students to build their resumes and make their college applications stand out.